joeswann/terminalai/README.md

 - Maximum response length is set to 1000 tokens
 - Requires active internet connection
 - API usage is subject to Anthropic's rate limits and pricing
+- Command execution is limited to your user permissions
+- Complex multi-step commands may need to be broken down

 ## Project Structure